frapaosan/semseg-keras/README.md

 python test.py train segnet
 python test.py val pspnet
 ```
 The voc_loc variable here should also be changed according to where your PASCAL VOC dataset is located.
+For now, only the SegNet weights are available and it is somewhat biased.

 ### Contributions